The transferability of sin: punishing

 Harm resulting from sin transfer.

-Why is this biblical theme rarely mentioned?
+Why is this biblical theme rarely discussed?

 Most legal, religious and ethical systems worldwide hold individuals responsible